 Whether you are on a cruise or enjoying a bit of culture and shopping, the one thing you never need to worry about in Southampton is food!
-Our local foodie in Southampton has written a list of the top 10 places to eat in Southampton to help you choose.
+Our local foodie has put together a list of the best restaurants in Southampton to help you choose.

 Top Places to Eat in Southampton City Centre

 This list contains a wide variety of restaurants.
 It reflects the incredible range of taste and culture that Southampton offers to its residents and travellers alike.
-Make sure to bookmark this page for your next trip to the south of England, as we got you covered no matter your budget or culinary preferences.
+Make sure to bookmark this page for your next trip to the south of England, as we’ve got you covered no matter your budget or culinary preferences.
 In this guide, discover the best restaurants in Southampton.

 $$ | Italian Bistro | Intimate Atmosphere